athos/Pinpointer/README.md

 As you can see, however, the result of `explain` doesn't look very human-friendlily formatted, and it's likely to take a while to find out where the actual problem is.

-_Pinpointer_ provides APIs compatible with `explain`, and they show us the problem part in a easier-to-grasp manner:
+_Pinpointer_ provides APIs compatible with `explain`, and they show us the problem part in an easier-to-grasp manner:

 ```clj
 => (require '[pinpointer.core :as p])